hissamshar/shell/README.md

 # shell

-'Shell' refers to a program that provides a command-line interface for interacting with an operating system.
+`Shell` refers to a program that provides a command-line interface for interacting with an operating system.